How Much Does Dental Bookkeeping Cost in 2026?

 How do I know if my current bookkeeper is doing a good job?

 Ask yourself: Do I receive financial statements by the 10th of each month?
 Do I know my collection rate?
 Can I see my overhead broken down by staffing, supplies, lab fees, and rent?
 Do I know how each provider is performing financially?
-If the answer to most of these is no, there may be a gap between what you’re paying for and what you’re getting.
+If the answer to most of these is no, there may be a gap between what you are paying for and what you are getting.